 The surgery is performed under general anesthesia via five tiny incisions.
 This results in minimal postoperative pain, prompt recovery and fast return to normal daily activities.
 This surgery is performed, as an outpatient procedure, and full activity is possible in one week.

-Studies have shown that up to 90% of reflux patients treated with the Laparoscopic Nissen Fundoplication, by an experienced surgeon, have complete resolution of their GERD related symptoms.
-The latest guidelines from the American College of Gastroenterology indicate that in appropriately selected patients, laparoscopic reflux surgery is more cost effective than lifelong medical treatment.
-Side effects may include abdominal fullness due to sensation of intestinal gas, as well as the inability to belch or vomit.
+Studies have shown that up to 90% of reflux patients treated with Laparoscopic Nissen Fundoplication, by an experienced surgeon, have complete resolution of their GERD related symptoms.
+The success rate of laparoscopic Nissen Fundoplication, when performed by an experienced surgeon, in a dedicated center for acid reflux disease, like Houston Heartburn and Reflux Center, is more than 99%.
+Dr. Darido has successfully performed more than 1000 Nissen Fundoplication surgeries in his career.
+The latest guidelines from the American College of Gastroenterology indicate that in appropriately selected patients, laparoscopic reflux surgery is more cost-effective than lifelong medical treatment.

 Download a case study presentation by Dr. Elias Darido